-4. Exclusion of responsibility for compensation against loss of opportunity, secondary loss, etc.
+4. Exclusion of loss in opportunity and secondary loss from warranty liability

-- Regardless of the gratis warranty term, Mitsubishi Electric shall not be liable for compensation to: - (1) Damages caused by any cause found not to be the responsibility of Mitsubishi Electric. - (2) Loss in opportunity, lost profits incurred to the user by Failures of Mitsubishi Electric products. - (3) Special damages and secondary damages whether foreseeable or not, compensation for accidents, and compensation for damages to products other than Mitsubishi Electric products. - (4) Replacement by the user, maintenance of on-site equipment, start-up test run and other tasks.
+Regardless of the gratis warranty term, Mitsubishi shall not be liable for compensation to:

+- Damages caused by any cause found not to be the responsibility of Mitsubishi. - Loss in opportunity, lost profits incurred to the user by Failures of Mitsubishi products. - (3) Special damages and secondary damages whether foreseeable or not, compensation for accidents, and compensation for damages to products other than Mitsubishi products. - (4) Replacement by the user, maintenance of on-site equipment, start-up test run and other tasks.